Multiplicative Pacing Equilibria in Auction Markets: Relationship to Competitive Equilibrium

-\begin{proof} Given the competitive equilibrium, add a bidder with infinite budget who bids exactly $p_j$ (as in the competitive equilibrium) on every item.
-Use the same allocation as in the competitive equilibrium (so the new bidder wins nothing).
-Bidders who bought every item for which their valuations exceeded the price are not paced.
-Bidders who ran out of budget are paced as follows.
-Since they bought items in order of maximum bang-per-buck, for each such bidder $i$, consider the item $j$ with minimum $\frac{v_{ij}}{p_j}$ of which she still bought some.
-Define $\alpha_i = \todo{p_j/v_{ij}}$ for that item.
+\begin{proof}{Proof.} Given the competitive equilibrium, add a buyer with infinite budget who bids exactly $p_j$ (as in the competitive equilibrium) on every good.
+Use the same allocation as in the competitive equilibrium (so the new buyer wins nothing).
+Buyers who bought every good for which their valuations exceeded the price are not paced.
+Buyers who ran out of budget are paced as follows.
+Since they bought goods in order of maximum bang-per-buck, for each such buyer $i$, consider the good $j$ with minimum $\frac{v_{ij}}{p_j}$ of which she still bought some.
+Define $\alpha_i = p_j/v_{ij}$ for that good.

-We must show that every item is in fact won by the highest paced bidder for it and that the added bidder is always the second highest (allowing for ties).
-First, we show that the added bidder is never the uniquely highest bid, because its bids are always (weakly) exceeded by any bidder who wins (some of) the item in the competitive equilibrium.
-If that bidder is an unpaced bidder, we must have $v_{ij} \geq p_j$, because otherwise she would not have bought the item in the competitive equilibrium.
-If it is a paced bidder, because she buys some of $j$ in the competitive equilibrium, it follows that $\frac{v_{ij}}{p_j} \ge \frac{1}{\alpha_i}$ by the definition of $\alpha_i$. \todo{Then, $\alpha_iv_{ij} \geq p_j$.}
+We must show that every good is in fact won by the highest paced buyer for it and that the added buyer is always the second highest (allowing for ties).
+First, we show that the added buyer is never the uniquely highest bid, because its bids are always (weakly) exceeded by any buyer who wins (some of) the good in the competitive equilibrium.
+If that buyer is an unpaced buyer, we must have $v_{ij} \geq p_j$, because otherwise she would not have bought the good in the competitive equilibrium.
+If it is a paced buyer, because she buys some of $j$ in the competitive equilibrium, it follows that $\frac{v_{ij}}{p_j} \ge \frac{1}{\alpha_i}$ by the definition of $\alpha_i$.
+Then, $\alpha_iv_{ij} \geq p_j$.

-Next, we show that there cannot be two or more bidders with paced bids strictly higher than that of the added bidder.
-For suppose there are; there is at least one that will not win the entire item.
-If that bidder is not paced, then we have $v_{ij}>p_j$, but this leads to a contradiction because unpaced bidders must have won all such items completely in the competitive equilibrium.
-If the bidder is paced, we have $\alpha_iv_{ij} > p_j \iff \frac{v_{ij}}{p_j} > \frac{1}{\alpha_i}$.
-By the definition of \todo{$\alpha_i$} that means there is some other item $j'$ with $\frac{v_{ij'}}{p_j'} = \frac{1}{\alpha_i} < \frac{v_{ij}}{p_j}$ of which $i$ bought some in the competitive equilibrium.
+Next, we show that there cannot be two or more buyers with paced bids strictly higher than that of the added buyer.
+For suppose there are; there is at least one that will not win the entire good.
+If that buyer is not paced, then we have $v_{ij}>p_j$, but this leads to a contradiction because unpaced buyers must have won all such goods completely in the competitive equilibrium.
+If the buyer is paced, we have $\alpha_iv_{ij} > p_j \iff \frac{v_{ij}}{p_j} > \frac{1}{\alpha_i}$.
+By the definition of $\alpha_i$ that means there is some other good $j'$ with $\frac{v_{ij'}}{p_j'} = \frac{1}{\alpha_i} < \frac{v_{ij}}{p_j}$ of which $i$ bought some in the competitive equilibrium.
 But this leads to a contradiction, because if so, then $i$ should have bought all of $j$ in the competitive equilibrium before moving on to $j'$.